-Is physical touch your or your spouse’s love language?
-Do you want to increase the amount of touch in your marriage?
-If so, check out these physical touch love language ideas for some awesome new ways to make your bond stronger.
+Is physical touch your husband’s love language, but you’re struggling to find ways to increase touch in your marriage beyond the obvious?
+If so, check out these ideas for some awesome new ways to make him feel loved.

 This post contains affiliate links.
 If you click on one of these links and make a purchase, I receive a small commission at no cost to you.
 Click here for my full disclosure policy.

 Physical touch is so much more than simply being affectionate.
 According to Gary Chapman, author of The 5 love languages: The secret to love that lasts, it’s one of the five love languages and as such, plays a super important part in your relationship.

 Whether your relationship is flourishing or failing, Dr. Gary Chapman’s proven approach to showing and receiving love through the five love languages will help you experience deeper and richer levels of intimacy with your partner.